1click-extensions/1click-ethereum-balance/README.md

-# <a href="https://1ce.org/1click-bitcoin-balance">1CE - 1Click Bitcoin Balance</a>
+# <a href="https://1ce.org/1click-ethereum-balance">1CE - 1Click Ethereum Address Balance</a>

-The easiest and cleverest way to check bitcoin balance.
+The easiest and cleverest way to check ethereum balance.

 This extension is an open-source 📰 extension.
 What is it mean for you: